-To study and educate the public about the health of, and any threats to, the water sources across the six-county watershed (Walton, Bay, Jackson, Holmes, Washington, and Okaloosa counties), including, but not limited to, safe drinking water issues and the recreational water basin comprised of creeks, rivers, bays, coastal dune lakes, and freshwater underground aquifers.
+MISSION: To study and educate the public about the health of, and any large-scale threats to, the underground water supply across the 6-county watershed (Walton, Holmes, Washington, Bay, Jackson, Okaloosa).
+This includes but is not limited to safe drinking water issues as well as impacts to the recreational basin comprised of creeks, rivers, coastal dune lakes, and freshwater springs.

 EXECUTIVE BOARD MEMBERS